TechnoSavage/runZero/sdk-sample-scripts/Zabbix/README.md

 `RUNZERO_BASE_URL` - The domain or IP of the runZero console, minus any resource path e.g. https://console.runzero.com

-`RUNZERO_ACCOUNT_TOKEN` - The account API token for the console instance.
-Found in the console under "Account" -> "Account Settings" -> "Account API keys"

 `RUNZERO_CLIENT_ID` - runZero API client ID.
 Created in the console under "Account" -> "API clients"

 `RUNZERO_CLIENT_SECRET` - Associated API client secret to the above ID.
 Displayed when creating a new API client